-Figure 4: The relationship between log earnings in the calendar year after graduation and reform-induced variation in GPA.

-Notes: The solid line shows the linear relationship estimated in our main specification.
-The shaded area shows the 95 percent confidence interval.
+FIG. 4.-Relationship between log earnings in the calendar year after graduation and reform-induced variation in GPA.
+The solid line shows the linear relationship estimated in our main specification.
+The shaded area shows the 95% confidence interval.
 The dashed line shows the natural cubic spline using three knots.
 The reform-induced variation in GPA and the log earnings are residualized using all covariates in the main specification and program fixed effects.

-The second and third rows show the effects on log disposable income (after transfers and taxes).
-Without conditioning on actually having earnings (second row), the point estimates in years one and two are somewhat noisy, but after conditioning on positive earnings (third row), we find that a one-unit increase in reform-induced GPA leads to an increase in disposable income of respectively 4.6 percent and 3.7 percent in the first two calendar years after graduation.
+noisy, but after conditioning on positive earnings (third row), we find that a 1-unit increase in reform-induced GPA leads to an increase in disposable income of respectively 4.6% and 3.7% in the first two calendar years after graduation.

-The results in rows four to seven suggest that there is no link between reform-induced GPA and unemployment, public sector employment, or job changes within the first five years after graduation.
-Finally, row eight shows that a higher reform-induced GPA leads to lower earnings growth in year three after graduation, and as row nine shows, this is also evident for employees who stay with the same employer.
+The results in rows 4-7 suggest that there is no link between reforminduced GPA and unemployment, public sector employment, or job changes within the first 5 years after graduation.
+Finally, row 8 shows that a higher reform-induced GPA leads to lower earnings growth in year 3 after graduation, and as row 9 shows, this is also evident for employees who stay with the same employer.

-Overall, the results in Table 7 show that the reform-induced variation in GPA is unrelated to the extensive margin adjustments: there is no effect on labor market participation, sector, or job changes.
-However, we see evidence of earnings adjustments in years two and three, and this also occurs within the firm.
+Overall, the results in table 7 show that the reform-induced variation in GPA is unrelated to the extensive margin adjustments: there is no effect on labor market participation, sector, or job changes.
+However, we see evidence of earnings adjustments in years 2 and 3, and this also occurs within the firm.